 Let’s look at another way you can structure an about page.

 Are you a small business?
 Your about page can showcase how you do your work.

-For a small business that focuses more on achievements and less on individual personalities, let’s take a look at Small Girls PR.
+For a small business that focuses even more strictly on achievements, let’s take a look at Small Girls PR.

 As a PR firm, their responsibility is to get their message out clearly, concisely, and with enough flair and personality to wake up overworked editors who’ve seen it all.